With the launch of the Amazon Brand Registry program, we are getting a lot of questions about trademarks, patents, and copyrights for Amazon sellers.

 After you have done a basic search for your trademark and you have a good case for being able to register the trademark without opposition, you need to determine which International Classification your product falls under.
 To get a general idea, you can go to this website: http://www.oppedahl.com/trademarks/tmclasses.htm

-Also, we have provided a Trademark classification look up spreadsheet that you can download and use to search for your trademark classification:
+Also, we have provided a trademark classification lookup spreadsheet that you can download and use to search for your trademark classification:

 Because the USPTO will ask what International class number you wish to file your application under.
 You will need to say something like this:

 Goods and Services IC 009.
 US 021 023 026 036 038.
-G & S
+G & S.

-To cover the following: Cell phone cases; parts and accessories for cell phones, namely, cell phone covers, specialty carrying cases for cell phones; cases for hand-held computing devices; protective covers for hand-held computing devices; eyewear; sunglasses; goggles for sports; ski goggles; snow goggles; computer application software for smart phones and mobile devices, namely, software for social networking, receipt and transmission of data, fitness, and fitness assessments; computer software for fitness and fitness assessments; electronic game discs, interactive game discs; sensors and electronic monitoring devices incorporating microprocessors, digital display, and accelerometers, for detecting, storing, reporting, monitoring, uploading and downloading sport, fitness training, and activity data to the internet, mobile devices, and gaming consoles, and communication with mobile devices, gaming consoles and computers, electronic devices; USB hardware, USB chargers, adapters; USB adapters, pedometers; electronic monitoring devices incorporating indicators that light up and change color based on wearer’s cumulative activity level.
+To cover the following: Cell phone cases; parts and accessories for cell phones, namely, cell phone covers, speciality carrying cases for cell phones; cases for hand-held computing devices; protective covers for hand-held computing devices; eye-wear; sunglasses; goggles for sports; ski goggles; snow goggles; computer application software for smart phones and mobile devices, namely, software for social networking, receipt and transmission of data, fitness, and fitness assessments; computer software for fitness and fitness assessments; electronic game discs, interactive game discs; sensors and electronic monitoring devices incorporating microprocessors, digital display, and accelerometers, for detecting, storing, reporting, monitoring, uploading and downloading sport, fitness training, and activity data to the internet, mobile devices, and gaming consoles, and communication with mobile devices, gaming consoles and computers, electronic devices; USB hardware, USB chargers, adapters; USB adapters, pedometers; electronic monitoring devices incorporating indicators that light up and change color based on wearer’s cumulative activity level.

 *Always be sure to consult with a trademark attorney when seeking advice about your trademark.
 This article is for educational purposes only and is not a substitute for legal advice.